Behavioral Health Scholars Program (BHSP)

 The BHSP Fellow will:

-• become an expert in the identification, assessment, and diagnosis of behavioral health needs of children, adolescent, and transitional-aged youth.
+• Build skills in the identification, assessment, and diagnosis of behavioral health needs of children, adolescents, and transitional-aged youth.

-• learn evidence-informed interventions (e.g., Expect Respect, motivational interviewing, trauma informed care) to to address gender based violence and mental health conditions.
+• Learn evidence-informed interventions (e.g., Expect Respect, motivational interviewing, trauma informed care) to address gender based violence and mental health conditions.

 Participation Commitments